 So, to sum it up!
 Here are the rules, or my rules anyway.
 And some affordable shopping suggestions through my affiliates.

 1. Cover your bra straps, yo!
 This means selecting tank tops that have wider straps.
 How wide depends on your bra.
 Which is the perfect segue.

 2. Wear the right bra.
 You want a bra that is supportive but not massive enough to show around the edges of the tank top.
 It used to be hard to find supportive bras in larger sizes that weren’t grannie bras, but nowadays there are lots of choices.
+I personally love this one.
+I have about ten of them (no lie.)
 Also, make sure you’re wearing the right size bra.
 See my post on how to find your bra size.

 3. Pay attention to the neckline.
 Tank tops with a modest V-neck or scoop neck are flattering, just makes sure that they’re not too low-cut.
 This does take some trial and error, as everyone is built differently.